feast-dev/feast-java-old/CONTRIBUTING.md

 ## Feast Core
 ### Environment Setup
-Setting up your Development Environment for Feast Core:
+Setting up your development environment for Feast Core:
 1. Complete the feast-java [Common Setup](#common-setup)
 2. Boot up a PostgreSQL instance (version 11 and above).
 Example of doing so via Docker:
 ```sh